Seniors have plenty of no exam life insurance options. The process is easier and the prices are more affordable than

 Especially if you haven’t had a recent checkup, your lab work or blood pressure reading might expose something concerning to underwriters.

-As we age, it’s common to develop conditions that life insurance carriers will place in higher risk category (AKA – higher premiums):
+As we age, it’s common to develop conditions that life insurance carriers will place us in a higher risk category (AKA – higher premiums):

 If seniors opt for a no exam policy, they skip the possibility of a “medical red flag” appearing during the application process.

 However, seniors should consider possible pitfalls of no exam life insurance.